 In academic writing, it is important to do research and include information from outside sources.
 However, you need to do more than just present the words and ideas of others.
 You need to add your own ideas, analysis, and interpretations.

 This is important because if you only include information from outside sources, it is no longer your paper; it is just a summary of what others have stated.
 Remember that it is important to use research to support your ideas, not replace them.

 How to tell if you have NOT added your own academic voice:

 - If your paragraph is made up entirely of information from sources.

 When you only quote or paraphrase in a paragraph, you have not added enough of your own voice.
 You should never have a paragraph that is made up entirely of quotes or paraphrased information.
 Body paragraphs should be a combination of information from sources and your own academic voice.

 If your body paragraph begins or ends with a quote or paraphrase.

-If you begin or end with information from outside source, then you haven’t properly introduced or explained the information in your own words.
+If you begin or end a paragraph with information from an outside source, then you haven’t properly introduced or explained the information in your own words.
 A body paragraph should always begin with a topic sentence that states what the paragraph is about and it should end with your own thoughts, ideas, interpretations, or analysis.
 Research is done so you can become more knowledgeable about your topic to develop your own analysis.

 If you get a high Turnitin similarity score.